cho-regin/yabe/Docs/README.txt

 7. CONTRIBUTE
 	Really?
 You think it's missing something?
-It's not really meant as a huge glorified project you know, but if you really must, try contacting us at fchaxel@free.fr or mk@pch-engineering.dk.
+It's not really meant as a huge glorified project you know, but if you really must, try contacting fchaxel@free.fr.

 8. MISC
 	Project web page is located at: